wieslawsoltes/AvaloniaBook/Chapters/Chapter29.md

 `CompositionTarget` (`CompositionTarget.cs`) owns the visual tree that the compositor renders.
 It handles hit testing, coordinate transforms, and redraw scheduling.
 Most apps use the compositor implicitly via the built-in renderer, but custom hosts (e.g., embedding Avalonia) can create their own target (`Compositor.CreateCompositionTarget`).

+### Composition brushes, effects, and materials

+The compositor supports more than simple solids:

+- `CompositionColorBrush` and `CompositionGradientBrush` mirror familiar WPF/UWP concepts and can be animated directly on the render thread.
+- `CompositionEffectBrush` applies blend modes and image effects defined in `Composition.Effects`.
+Use it to build blur/glow pipelines without blocking the UI thread.
+- `CompositionExperimentalAcrylicVisual` ships a ready-made fluent-style acrylic material.
+Combine it with backdrop animations for frosted surfaces.
+- `CompositionDrawListVisual` lets you record drawing commands once and replay them efficiently; great for particle systems or dashboards.

+Use `Compositor.TryCreateBlurEffect()` (platform-provided helpers) to probe support before enabling expensive effects.
+Not every backend exposes every effect type; guard features behind capability checks.

+### Backend considerations

+Composition runs on different engines per platform:

+- **Windows** defaults to Direct3D via Angle; transparency and acrylic require desktop composition (check `DwmIsCompositionEnabled`).
+- **macOS/iOS** lean on Metal; some blend modes fall back to software when Metal is unavailable.
+- **Linux/X11** routes through OpenGL or Vulkan depending on the build; verify `TransparencyLevel` and composition availability via `X11Globals.IsCompositionEnabled`.
+- **Browser** currently renders via WebGL and omits composition-only APIs.
+Always branch your motion layer so WebAssembly users still see essential transitions.

+When features are missing, prefer classic transitions so the experience remains functional.

 ## 7. Composition animations and implicit animations

 Composition animations live in `Avalonia.Rendering.Composition.Animations`: